Crime in Latvia

-Crime in Latvia is relatively low by global standards, especially compared to previous years, when it was named the "crime capital of Europe" by Forbes in 2008.
-The number of crimes committed per 100,000 people in Latvia is 154.7 as of 2018.
+Crime in Latvia is relatively low by global standards, especially compared to 2008, when the country was named the "crime capital of Europe" by Forbes.
+The number of crimes committed per 100,000 people in Latvia was 154.7 as of 2018.
 The homicide rate in Latvia was 4.9 per 100,000 people in 2020, a sharp drop from 10 cases per 100,000 people in 2000, and it has been steadily decreasing.
-Although Latvia's homicide rate is high by European Union standards, it is below the world average of 6.2 per 100,000 (in 2019).
-The United States Department of State has assessed Latvia's security rating as medium, with a moderate crime rate.
-In recent times, crime has been increasing, particularly due to many Latvians stranded because of the COVID-19 pandemic returning to Latvia and choosing to commit crime.
-According to Interpol, Latvia is considered an attractive place for regional and organized criminals involved in drug trafficking, arms trafficking, human trafficking, or smuggling.
-According to the Central Statistical Bureau of Latvia, a third of all women in Latvia have suffered some form of sexual violence or rape, while men are subjected to violence outside the family.
+Although Latvia's homicide rate remains high by European Union standards, it is below the 2019 global average of 6.2 per 100,000.
+The United States Department of State has assessed Latvia's security rating as medium, indicating a moderate crime rate.
+In recent years, crime rates have seen fluctuations; for instance, the return of citizens stranded abroad during the COVID-19 pandemic correlated with a temporary rise in offenses.
+According to Interpol, Latvia's geographic positioning makes it a transit area for regional and organized crime groups involved in drug trafficking, arms trafficking, human trafficking, and smuggling.
+Data from the Central Statistical Bureau of Latvia indicates that a third of all women in Latvia have experienced some form of sexual violence or rape, while men are more frequently subjected to violence outside the family setting.

-Crime had seen massive increases in Latvia after the restoration of independence after the end of the Soviet Union.
-The transition from a planned economy to a free market economy caused great social uncertainty in Latvia, and the crime rates rose.
-The Latvian government defines crime as "an action endangering society and entailing criminal punishment whether committed intentionally or through negligence".
-Crimes, in particular crimes against humanity in Latvia, have also been committed by other nations, like the Soviet Union and Nazi Germany during their respective occupations of Latvia in 1940 and 1941.
+Crime rates increased significantly in Latvia following the restoration of independence from the Soviet Union.
+The transition from a planned economy to a free market economy caused widespread economic uncertainty, contributing to this rise.
+The Latvian government legally defines a crime as "an action endangering society and entailing criminal punishment, whether committed intentionally or through negligence".
+Historically, crimes against humanity were committed on Latvian soil by foreign powers, specifically the Soviet Union and Nazi Germany, during their respective occupations starting in 1940 and 1941.